arfar/flappy-curses/README.md

 This is more of an exercise to learn roughly how ncurses works rather than a failthful port of Flappy Bird.

-Currently missing the current MAJOR features:
+Currently missing the current minor features:

-* Collision detection
 * Restart on death
 * Score printing as you go
 * Proper pipe generation (currently come out in "chunks")